Vending machine business finance

 When you're first starting out in a vending machine business, you'll need to decide whether to join a franchise program or start out on your own.
 If you decide that franchising is the way to go, you could be eligible for a franchise loan.
 No assets are required as security for a franchise loan, with the loan term and amount secured by the franchise itself.
 Successful applicants can enjoy the interest rate discounts of a secured business loan without putting up their own assets as security.
 The term of a franchise loan is usually capped at the initial length of the franchise agreement, which is unlikely to be longer than five years.

 Many lenders will only offer business loan products to established businesses, making it difficult for people just starting out in business to get finance.
 A personal loan can be a good option to fund costs associated with starting or maintaining a new business.
-As with business loans, personal loans can be secured or unsecured, with interest rate discounts and favourable loan terms available if you have an asset to offer as security for the loan.
+As with business loans, you can avail secured personal loans, with interest rate discounts and favourable loan terms if you have an asset to offer as security for the loan.

 Frequently asked questions